Alfy102/OPC_UA_Server/README.md

 Installing Qt from the main website:

     https://www.qt.io/download
-    Go to the bottom and find "Download for open source users" and then go to bottom of this page find "Download the Qt online installer"
+    Go to the bottom and find "Download for open source users" Then go to bottom of this page find "Download the Qt online installer"

 Use the included Designer software to start making GUI's